class-image-understanding/introduction/introduction.md

 ## Schedule

-- 2024.09.20: deadline for the assignment of the presentation
+- 2024.09.20: deadline for the selection of the paper for presentation (beginning of the class)
+- 2024.09.20: assigning the presentation schedule (ending the class)
 - 2024.10.11: no class
 - 2024.10.25: no class